kevinamiri/Instructgpt-prompts/readme.md

 #### Programming related tasks:

 ```
-Write a function to solve the following problem:
+Develop a function that solves the following problem: [problem description].
-Write a script to automate the following process:
+Automate the following process by writing a script that [task description].
-Provide an algorithm based on the following problem:
+Create an algorithm that solves the following problem: [problem description].
-Provide the logic behind the following code:
+Explain the logic behind the following code: [code snippet].
-Optimize the following function to run faster, use less memory, or be more readable:
+Optimize the following function to enhance performance, reduce memory usage, or improve readability.
-Write a function based on the following requirements:
+Write a function that meets the following requirements: [requirement description].
-Explain the following code to a non-technical person:
+Explain the purpose of the following code to a non-technical audience, using simple and clear language.
-Debug the following code to fix the error, and explain the reason for the error:
+Debug the following code to correct the error and explain the cause of the error.
 ```

 #### Rephrase a passage:

 ```
-Reword the following text:
-Rewrite the following passage in your own words:
+Express the following passage in your own words:
-Paraphrase the following text:
+Paraphrase the given text below:
-Write a summarized version of the following passage:
+Write a summary of the following passage in a few sentences:
-Can you translate the following passage into simpler language:
+Translate the given passage into simpler language:
-What's an alternative way to express the following text:
+Provide an alternative way to express the following text:
-Can you condense the following passage into a few sentences:
+Condense the following passage into a few sentences:
-Write a brief retelling of the following text:
+Retell the given text in a brief manner:
-Rewrite the following passage in a more concise way:
+Reword the following passage in a more concise way:
-What's a different way to phrase the following text:
+Phrase the following text differently:
 ```